A campaign for

 Warm Homes & Lower Bills

 Living in a cold home can be very damaging to physical and mental health.
 Older people are at particular risk of health problems as a result of living in fuel poverty.
-But children and people with disabilities or illnesses are also extremely vulnerable.
+But children and people with disabilities or illnesses are also vulnerable.

 Respiratory diseases such as asthma are made worse through living in a cold home, and people are more likely to have strokes and heart attacks.
 People with long-term health conditions such as heart, lung or kidney disease are also at risk.